karlmdavis/justdavis-karl/_drafts/2019-01-01-time-tracking-2-reality-checking-mvps.md

 title: "Way Longer Than Expected"
 date: 2019/01/01
 categories: coding
 description: "How long would you expect you'd need to build a simple web game?
-My first attempt left me very surprised..."
+My first attempt left me very surprised…"
 ---

 ## The Dumbest Project